orbisgis/geoclimate/docs/articles/joss/paper.md

 - "input" specifies the input data.
 In this example, the OpenStreetMap chain is run for Washington DC.
 - "output" specifies the expected format (here "folder") and path (here "/tmp").
 - "parameters" specifies the calculated parameters based on  reference spatial units ("rsu_indicators") and then rasterized using a grid ("grid_indicators").
-  - At RSU scale, the LCZ, the TEB inputs and the UTRF are calculated 	("indicatorUse": ["LCZ", "TEB","UTRF"]).
+  - At RSU scale, the LCZ, the TEB inputs and the UTRF are calculated 	("indicatorUse": ["LCZ","TEB","UTRF"]).
 A simplified method is used to calculate the 	sky view factor ("svfSimplified": true) and the method to estimate the height of buildings in OSM ("estimateHeight" : true).
   - With the grid approach, the grid dimensions in meters are specified ("x_size" and "y_size")).
 Then, output 	indicators are calculated  for each cell of  the grid 	("BUILDING_FRACTION", "BUILDING_HEIGHT", "WATER_FRACTION", "VEGETATION_FRACTION", "ROAD_FRACTION", "IMPERVIOUS_FRACTION","LCZ_FRACTION").

 The following maps (\autoref{fig:SVF}, \autoref{fig:roughness}, \autoref{fig:density}, \autoref{fig:height}) illustrate some results indicators computed at the TSU scale and aggregated on regular grid.